tomdoel/copyxnat/README.md

  - Reconstructions can be downloaded but cannot be copied to another server
  - Assessor In-Resources can be downloaded but cannot be copied to another server
+ - Support for eCat files is limited and untested